 Sphenopalatine Ganglion Block

-Sphenopalatine ganglion block is a procedure in which a local anesthetic is delivered to the sphenopalatine ganglion (SPG)—a group of nerve cells located behind the nose—to relieve headache pain.
+Sphenopalatine ganglion block is a procedure that involves the delivery of a local anesthetic to the sphenopalatine ganglion (SPG)—a group of trigeminal nerve cells located in the back of the nasal passages—to relieve headache pain.

-The sphenopalatine ganglion contains sensory nerves, which carry sensations such as pain, and autonomic nerves, which control functions such as tear formation and nasal congestion.
-The SPG is connected to the brainstem and the coverings of the brain called the meninges by the trigeminal nerve, which is the main nerve involved in headache disorders.
+The sphenopalatine ganglion has both sensory and autonomic function.
+The autonomic nervous system controls physical symptoms, like tear formation and nasal congestion.
+The SPG is connected to the brainstem and the coverings of the brain called the meninges by the trigeminal nerve, which is a major nerve involved in headache disorders.

 What is a sphenopalatine ganglion block used for?